qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Rapid Prototyping/README.md

 The readout pulses are sent through an IQ mixer and down-converted through an IQ mixer.
 Qubit addressing is being done with IQ mixers.

-These files were tested in a real setup shown on the right, but are given as-is with no guarantee.
+These files were tested in a real setup, but are given as-is with no guarantee.

 While these can serve as a template for new labs or for new experiments, certain adaptations will probably have to be made.
 Use with care.